simon-p-r/json-schema-models/README.md

 Intergrate with yasjv properly
-Add validation to model insert, insertMany and update methods Add lifecycle hooks that are defined in dropAllIndexes method
+Add validation to model insert, insertMany and update methods Add lifecycle hooks for methods that are defined within defined schemas Intergrate dropAllIndexes method
 Handle multiple schema and database namespaces
 Switch to generators or async await instead of neo-async dependency